accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### Android

 1. Connect an **external keyboard** (and [configure keyboard navigation](methodologie.md#external-keyboard)).
-1. Navigate through all the elements of the screen using the keyboard keys (the keys or the key combination which will have been associated in *Switch Access*{lang=en} for the parameters &laquo;&nbsp;Switch to next option&raquo; and &ldquo;Skip to previous option&rdquo;).
+1. Navigate through all the elements of the screen using the keyboard keys (the keys or the key combination which will have been associated in Switch Access for the parameters &laquo;&nbsp;Switch to next option&raquo; and &ldquo;Skip to previous option&rdquo;).
 1. Check that:
 - from the current position, the next or previous focusable element can be reached with the keyboard navigation key;
 - the element currently in focus offers a keyboard method (for example, a keyboard shortcut) to reach the next or previous element.